garcia-nacho/Precfinder/README.md

 ## Output coinfection finder
 Precfinder will save a pdf plot containing the calculated noise across the SARS-CoV-2 genome.
 Samples in which two (or more) distinct viruses are present will have noise on the positions where the two viruses are different:

 Example of a regular sample:

 Example of a coinfection:

-Note that Precfinder can't distinguish between in-vivo and ex-vivo contaminations.
+Note that Precfinder can't distinguish between in-vivo and ex-vivo contaminations and that the coinfection finder is still experimental for Nanopore samples.
+Precfinder will save a results file showing the presence or absense of coinfections.

 ## Advanced instructions